Astrophotography in the city

 Galaxies and other Deep Sky Objects

 Right, on to the good stuff now: Deep Sky Astrophotography.
 What is that you ask?
 It’s the photography of distant galaxies, nebulae, planets or star clusters.
-I find this genre extremely exiting and even thought it’s more difficult than anything we have discussed so far, you will be exited at the results if you manage to pull it off.
+I find this genre extremely exciting and even though it’s more difficult than anything we have discussed so far, it can be hugely rewarding.

 To do so however, there is a piece of kit that is almost always necessary: a star tracker or an equatorial mount.
 It is basically something you mount your camera on which rotates in the same way the Earth rotates around its axis.
 It compensates for the movement of the Earth to keep the stars always in the same spot for your camera sensor.
-That allows for much longer exposures at greater focal lengths.
+That allows for much longer exposures at greater focal lengths while keeping the stars sharp and avoid star trails.

 You can get a star tracker for as low as £150 (or even less second hand).
 I use a Sky-Watcher Star Adventurer Pro Pack that I bought for £279.
 Here is a picture of my Deep Sky imaging setup in its main configuration: Star tracker, Nikon D5300, Sigma 150-600mm f/5-6.3 DG, 1.4x teleconverter, intervalometer, dew heater band and power bank all mounted on a carbon fibre tripod.